apache/airflow-site/landing-pages/site/content/en/blog/airflow-survey-2022/index.md

 | Support for hybrid executors                            | 22  | 11.3% |

 According to the survey results, DAG Versioning is a winner for new features in Airflow, and it’s not a surprise as this feature may positively impact daily work of Airflow users.
 It is followed by three other ideas: Dependency management and Data-driven scheduling (42.6%), More dynamic task structure (42.1%) and Multi-Tenancy (37.9%).
 Another interesting point from that question is that only 11.3% think that support for hybrid executors is needed in Airflow.

+## Data

+If you're interested in taking a look at the raw data yourself, it's available here: (Airflow User Survey 2022.csv)[/data/survey-responses/airflow-user-survey-responses-2022.csv.zip]